 When It Came Down To Glenn Or Bentsen, The Texan Had The Right Stuff

-In that head-to-head comparison, Bentsen emerged as the victor based on his record in the Senate and the strategic implications of his inclusion on the ticket, sources said, winning out over the heroic legacy of the Ohioan most considered the favorite for the Democratic vice presidential nomination.
+Stacked up against Glenn, Bentsen emerged as the victor based on his Senate record and the strategic implications of his inclusion on the ticket, sources said, winning out over the heroic legacy of the Ohioan most had considered the favorite for the Democratic vice presidential nomination.

 ″If the pick is between two near equals, why not take the one that causes George Bush the most grief?″ offered one senior Dukakis adviser.
 Bush claims Texas as his home state, and the choice of Bentsen by Dukakis was a deliberate effort to force Bush to invest time and money in a state he may have taken for granted.

 Bentsen, as Senate Finance Committee chairman, plays a leading role in the chamber’s handling of major legislation and this year alone has been a key figure in the consideration of trade and catastrophic health care bills.